NutBerry/stack/README.md

 That is; a state-minimized EVM or LEVM - Lean Ethereum Virtual Machine.

-Data availability is fully achieved on the root-chain and the contract is able verify and replay all transactions either through directly finalizing a Block of transactions on-chain or via an interactive computation verification game to offload the computation and to enforce correctness on-chain for any given block.
+Data availability is fully achieved on the root-chain and the contract is able verify and replay all transactions either through directly finalizing a Block of transactions on-chain or via non-interactive fraud proofs to enforce correctness on-chain for any given block.

 # Rough Roadmap

-1st Milestone
+*Non-exhaustive list.
+NutBerry is WIP*

-Support the ERC20 token standard.
+- [x] Support the ERC20 token standard.

-2nd Milestone
-Support the ERC721 standard.

-3rd Milestone
-Support arbitray stateless smart contracts.
+- [x] Support arbitrary stateless smart contracts.

-4th Milestone
+- [x] Support the ERC721 standard.
-Stateful smart contracts, aka smart contracts with support for storage.
+- [ ] Stateful smart contracts, aka smart contracts with support for storage.
+- [ ] State-roots / merkelized state.
+- [ ] Additional signing schemes (ERC712) and BLS aggregates.
+- [ ] NutBerry-node: P2P Connectivity/Exchange via JSON RPC - Simple HTTP (pub-key, node-id) exchange with switch to https.
+- [ ] Recursive Gated Computing.

 # How to get started